RickHUN/alx-low_level_programming/0x00-hello_world/README.md

-Writes a C program that prints exactly
+Writes a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line